davfej/davfej.github.io/_posts/2020-12-21-advanced-examples.md

 * Consumption Informations - see when you reached the recommended daily caffeine or sugar intake.
 * Personal Reminders - set custom water reminder for yourself when you need to drink more.
 * Variety of Beverages - track all your beverages in one place.
-* Sync your Data with Apple Health - share your health informations with Apple Health so it can define calorie consumption goals and make dietary recommendations.

 <br />

 <img src="https://i.ibb.co/wJMkScW/badge-standard-2x.png" alt="badge-standard-2x" border="0" class="center" width=300>

 <br />

 > Sync your Data with Apple Health